 The top of the AB-3100 uses the same vinyl and foam as their other bench offerings which although isn’t our favorite, gets the job done.

 If you’re in the market for a solid FID bench for your home at a great price, this is what we suggest.

 There are a seemingly endless amount of options available for weight plates.
 Everything from bumper plates to steel and every price point you could think of.

 When it comes to iron plates, we most often suggest seeking out the secondary market first, before buying new.
 Marketplaces like Craigslist and Facebook Marketplace can be loaded with all kinds of weight that can be had for extremely great bargains, which is really ideal for at-home gyms.

-If you can't find plates on the secondary market or simply want to buy new, then these are our suggestions.
+If you can’t find plates on the secondary market or simply want to buy new ones, then these are our suggestions.

-The best value for weight plates currently available on the internet are the Rep Fitness Iron Plates.
+The best value for weight plates currently available on the internet is the Rep Fitness Iron Plates.

-The most important parts when it comes to cast iron plates is that they feature a standard diameter, have a somewhat smooth finish, are at least close to their stated weight.
+The most important parts when it comes to casting iron plates are that they feature a standard diameter, have a somewhat smooth finish, are at least close to their stated weight.

 The Rep Fitness Iron Plates check all the boxes in these areas.
 Not only do they have the classic black with white writing look, but they’re also all within 3% of the listed weight.
 If you’ve never weighed iron plates on a scale before, you’d be surprised to find how greatly they vary in weight.
 This is a huge benefit that used plates typically don’t have and is an important feature when you’re under resistance.